jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes For example, if they submit this token, but there is an existing token in the system that also starts with hJ but not hJx, it will in general take less time
+.notes If a user submits this token, but there is an existing token in the system that also starts with hJ but not hJx, it will in general take less time

 <pre style="font-size: 40px; margin-top: 210px;"><code>SELECT id FROM accounts
 WHERE password_reset_key =